May 29, 2017 Evaluation

 About Student Evaluation of Teaching and Learning

 Student Evaluation of Teaching and Learning is conducted to provide evidence of the perception of students’ teaching and learning experiences in the university.
-The online based evaluation is designed to capture students’ feedback on their perception of module, faculty and learning environment.
-The quantitative and qualitative feedback are analysed for evidence based improvement to optimize the teaching and learning experiences.
+The online-based evaluation is designed to capture students’ feedback on their perception of module, faculty and learning environment.
+The quantitative and qualitative feedbacks are analysed for evidence-based improvement to optimize the teaching and learning experiences.

 Student Evaluation of Teaching and Learning Process Flow